d1mnewz/interviews/README.md

 * What is Dependency Injection?
 * Why are interfaces important?
 * If you have a choice between abstract class and interface, what will you pick?
+* What is the difference between an exception and validation error?
+When exception should be thrown and when you should catch an exception?
 * Concurrency
   * Multithreading concepts
   * What is Thread?
 What is Task?
 What is Process?